Fiscal Host: Open Collective Foundation

 Last year, Trust completed a year-long series of experiments around the design of Trust Fund, testing different aspects of collective decision-making within the Trust community, such as voting, curation, and grant allocation.
 The goal was to develop protocols that fit and make sense in the context of Trust and implement a decentralized and participatory approach to resource distribution, public programming, and publishing.
 With an initial donation of around $50,000, Trust plans to offer two mini-grants per month of $1000 each, decided by an elected board via a quadratic vote.
 Trust will share its learnings in a knowledge-base so that other communities can replicate its process.

 Shared infrastructure is Trust's way of talking about the things that act as substrates for the Trust network and for members to have meaningful, productive, or stimulating encounters with each other and research or create together.
 Trust emphasizes maintenance rather than simply creation, recognizing the importance of sustaining these infrastructures over the long term.
 The core team of Trust is made up of "maintainers," caring for and tending to the shared infrastructure to ensure its sustainability.
 Trust is developing insights about building infrastructures that are accessible to people who might not have the technical or financial resources to participate.
-Many of the tools Trust needed to think, play, and be together online either didn't exist, are inaccessibly designed, or rely on extractive platform economics, so Trust began prototyping its own, such as Millieu, Moving Castles, and Black Swan's Cygnet.
+Many of the tools Trust needed to think, play, and be together online either didn't exist, are inaccessibly designed, or rely on extractive platform economics, so Trust began incubating alternatives such as, Millieu, and Moving Castles.
 Trust is also considering ways to structure collective assets and infrastructures, respecting the importance of curation and care.

-Recent projects by Trust members include the Discord bot Bubble, which allows online communities to post directly to social media when comments reach a threshold of emoji, and Black Swan's consensus-building tool Cygnet, which formed out of a collaboration between Trust members and continues to be tested and developed within Trust and other communities.
+Recent projects by Trust members include the Discord bot Bubble, which allows online communities to post directly to social media when comments reach a threshold of emoji.